StefanKubsch/AmigaCoding/README.md

 Coding for classic 68k Amigas in C99 and Assembler

-I uploaded some examples for oldschool demo scene effects, written in C99 and Assembler (vasm), targeted at classic Amiga A1200 and up.
+I uploaded some examples for oldschool demo scene effects, written in C99 and Assembler (vasm), targeted at classic Amiga 500 OCS and up.

-Requierements: Amiga OS 3.0 and Kickstart 3.0, 68020+ CPU.
+Requierements: Amiga OS 3.0 and Kickstart 3.0, 68000 CPU

 For better handling of reusable code, I am writing a framework called "lwmf" - lightweight media framework.